SKL is reader supported. When you buy through links on our site, we may earn affiliate commission. Learn more here.

 Magnesium is gentler and often better tolerated while still controlling odor.

-If you’ve ever had redness or bumps from deodorant, try a magnesium-based one like Little Seed Farm or Just Ingredients.
+If you’ve ever had redness or bumps from deodorant, try a magnesium-based one.

-Traditional deodorants often contain ingredients like aluminum salts, synthetic fragrance, and phthalates, which are considered hormone disruptors.
+Traditional deodorants often contain ingredients like synthetic fragrance and phthalates, which are considered hormone disruptors.

 Baking soda works well for many, but for some skin types, it can throw off the natural pH balance and cause redness or stinging.

-If that happens, switch to a baking soda–free formula with magnesium or arrowroot powder instead.
+If that happens, switch to a baking soda–free formula with magnesium or arrowroot powder instead (Blissoma, Earth Mama Organics, and Living Well With Dr Michelle are all great options).

 Give your skin a break in between, and soothe irritation with something calming like aloe vera or calendula balm.